i-spin/RustMine/README.md

   - [ ] Multiple Instances
   - [ ] Instance Specific Settings
   - [ ] Multiple Accounts

+## Development

+1. Clone this repository.
+2. Run `yarn .` to install the dependencies for the frontend.
+3. Then, run `yarn .` inside the `backend` folder to install the dependencies for the backend.
+4. Build the backend by running `yarn build-release` inside the `backend` folder.
+5. Run `yarn dev` to start the frontend.

 ## What if I am religiously opposed to using Electron?